Sanjana679/Sanjana679.github.io/_projects/cs5756-final-proj.md

 To test our hypothesis about how reward structure influences cooperative task performance under MAPPO, we modified the official implementation of MAPPO {% cite lowe2017multi %} to train three variants, each using one of our defined reward schemes.
 The reward function for each structure is given below:

-1. _Purely Individual Rewards_: The rewards for each agent are based purely on individual performance.
+1._Purely Individual Rewards_: The rewards for each agent are based purely on individual performance.
 (This encourages selfish behavior).

 ```python
     def individual():